Musée Conti Historical Wax Museum

 Samuel Hermann, a Jewish merchant who married a Catholic woman, introduced the American-style Federal design to the Quarter in 1831....

-Bayona is a great splurge in the Quarter.
-It's rich but not overwhelming, classy but unpretentious, innovative without being precocious....
+Bayona is, for our money, the best splurge in the Quarter.
+It’s rich but not overwhelming, classy but unpretentious, innovative without...

 Musée Conti Historical Wax Museum information

-This place sells itself as one of New Orleans’ ‘best kept secrets, ’ which is like saying po’boys are undiscovered culinary gems.
-It’s a wax museum that’s kitschy and entertaining in the way wax museums should be: local historical figures include Andrew Jackson, Huey Long, Louis Armstrong and Napoleon Bonaparte (caught in the bathtub for some reason), then Frankenstein’s monster (chained down, for your protection) and Swamp Thing (unchained!).
+This place sells itself as one of New Orleans’ ‘best kept secrets,’ which is like saying po’boys are undiscovered culinary gems.
+It’s a wax museum that’s kitschy and entertaining in the way wax museums should be: local historical figures include Andrew Jackson, Huey Long, Louis Armstrong and Napoleon Bonaparte (caught in the bathtub for some reason), then Frankenstein’s monster (chained, for your protection) and Swamp Thing (unchained!).